-Responsible Person: Who will be responsible in creating social media posts.
+Responsible Person: Who will be responsible for creating social media posts?
 You, your Social Media Manager, or Community Manager.

 Social Network: Again, this is a drop-down option.
-For the purpose of this example, we added Facebook, Twitter, Instagram, LinkedIn, YouTube, and Pinterest.
+For this example, we added Facebook, Twitter, Instagram, LinkedIn, YouTube, and Pinterest.
 As mentioned before, you can add more or you can remove from these options if they are not suitable for your social media strategy.

 Goal/Metrics: Is there a particular goal for creating social media posts?
 Some metrics could be increasing web visits, building relationships, creating engagement, etc.

 Workflows: A great way to structure your content creation is by organizing it in workflows.
 Flows allow you to easily visualize how your content pieces work together to move users through your sales funnel.

 Post Type: This section is very important because it dictates how the post and copy will look.
 For our example, we included the following options:

 - “Normal Post” (just text and a picture or two, for instance)

 - “Link Post” (text and a link to an article)

 - “Chained Post” (specifically for Twitter, where you can thread of tweets)